The first 100 days as a leader

 The first days in your new job or after promotion are demanding, because a lot is expected of you.
 New impressions, new colleagues or the challenge of settling into a new position in the hierarchy - all this awaits you initially in your new leadership position.
 In the process, everyone goes through the following phases:

-Orientation phase: Getting an overview
+Orientation phase: gaining an overview

 Planning phase

-Implementation phase
+Realisation phase

 Evaluation